 Boys and Girls Clubs provide after-school tutoring and mentoring services for at-risk and low-performing students by offering a range of fun and productive activities.
 Clubs are open each day after school - usually from 3:00 p.m. to 9:00 p.m.
 Research has shown that, during this time of day, children are most vulnerable to gangs, violence and other risky behaviors.
 Boys & Girls Clubs are filled with activities and programs dedicated to helping children develop positive behaviors.
-Some of these programs and activities include Power Hour (homework help and tutoring that raises students' academic proficiency), Power Learn (reinforces and enhances skills and knowledge learned at school), Goals for Graduation (teaches students the concept of academic goal-setting), as well as other academic activities with adults, peers and family members; enable them to develop self-esteem; and provide them a solid platform to reach their full potential.
+Some of these programs and activities include Power Hour (homework help and tutoring that raises students' academic proficiency), Power Learn (reinforces and enhances skills and knowledge learned at school), Goals for Graduation (teaches students the concept of academic goal-setting), as well as other academic activities, parent involvement activities and collaboration with schools.
+These programs engage young people in activities with adults, peers and family members; enable them to develop self-esteem; and provide them a solid platform to reach their full potential.